svelteuidev/svelteui/docs/src/pages/core/portal.md

 ## Server side rendering

 Portal is not supported during server side rendering.
-All components inside Portal are rendered only after the application was mounted to the DOM.
+All components inside Portal are rendered only after the application gets mounted to the DOM.

 ## OptionalPortal